-There's an eight-inch touchscreen in the Prius, but it’s not as sharp or as clear as the display you'll find in a Hyundai Ioniq.
-It doesn’t offer the same level of connectivity with your smartphone, either; some apps are supported for music streaming and weather forecasts, but Apple CarPlay and Android Auto aren’t offered, although this is expected to be rolled out across the Toyota range in the near future.
+There's a seven-inch touchscreen in the Prius, but it’s not as sharp or as clear as the display you'll find in a Hyundai Ioniq.
 The glossy screen also picks up fingerprints and is harder to view in bright conditions, because it shows more reflections.

 The nav system is easy enough to use, but the menu layout is clunkier than the Hyundai’s app-like icons that mean it works more like a smartphone.
 The Prius’s unit also isn’t quite as responsive as the Ioniq’s, while the live traffic information isn’t as accurate, either.

 There are plenty of driver coaching features to maximise efficiency, including a data logger that shows you how efficiently you've been driving in terms of a percentage score, which you'll soon be trying to improve on with every drive.
-Wireless phone charging is also a nice touch, yet the whole system lacks a little polish compared with the Hyundai’s unit, even though there’s a similar level of standard kit available on both vehicles.
+Wireless phone charging is also a nice touch, yet the whole system lacks a little polish.

-Only range-topping Excel models come with the upgraded premium JBL sound system, and it’s not available on other models even as an option.
+Only range-topping Business Edition Plus and Excel models come with the upgraded premium JBL sound system, and it’s not available on other models even as an option.

 In this review